gridpoint-com/svg_island/README.md

 notes:

 MARK: Next you might be wondering, what about updating the chart with new data?
-Well updating a chart is no different than other updates we'd do with LiveView.
+Well updating a chart is no different than any other update we'd do with LiveView.
 The above example is showing what it looks like to update the chart with socket assigns.
-When we receive a new datapoint the coordinates are generated for it then added to the socket assigns.
+When we receive a new data point the coordinates are generated for it then added to the socket assigns.

 MEKS: It's quite hard to tell but on each update there's a roundtrip to the server and an entire redraw of the chart.
 Mark, is there a way we could just add the new data point without redrawing the whole chart?